shiinehata/iml/src/iML/tutorial/tabular/tabular_classification_imbalanced_data.md

 eps = 0.001 # 0 => 0.1¢
 cleaned_df['Log Amount'] = np.log(cleaned_df.pop('Amount')+eps)

-Split the dataset into train, validation, and test sets.
-The validation set is used during the model fitting to evaluate the loss and any metrics, however the model is not fit with this data.
-The test set is completely unused during the training phase and is only used at the end to evaluate how well the model generalizes to new data.
-This is especially important with imbalanced datasets where overfitting is a significant concern from the lack of training data.

 # Use a utility from sklearn to split and shuffle your dataset.